Carolina Shores in Brunswick County, North Carolina — The American South (South Atlantic)

 Erected 1941 by State Historical Commission, Department of Conservation and Development.
 (Marker Number D 29.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-First Post Road (within shouting distance of this marker); Boundary House (approx. 0.7 miles away in South Carolina); a different marker also named Boundary House (approx. 0.8 miles away); Rebecca Randall Bryan (approx. 1.8 miles away in South Carolina); George Whitefield Honor America's Veterans (approx. 4.7 miles away); Fort Randall (approx. 5 miles away in South Carolina); Sonny’s Pavilion (approx. 5˝ miles away in South Carolina).
+First Post Road (within shouting distance of this marker); Boundary House (approx. 0.7 miles away in South Carolina); Boundary House (approx. 0.8 miles away); Rebecca Randall Bryan (approx. 1.8 miles away in South Carolina); Honor America's Veterans (approx. 4.7 miles away); Fort Randall (approx. 5 miles away in South Carolina); Sonny’s Pavilion (approx. 5˝ miles away in South Carolina); Chestnut Consolidated School (approx. 5.8 miles away in South Carolina).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 11, 2011, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 682 times since then and 2 times this year.
+It was originally submitted on January 11, 2011, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 740 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on January 11, 2011, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.